src-d/guide/talent/hiring_process.md

 - Lead engineers are responsible to identity people to be contacted and other sourcing channels such as niche job boards.

-- At any given moment Anna is able to drop in and work on finding more candidates.
+- At any given moment the Talent Manager is able to drop in and work on finding more candidates.

-- Candidate lists/sourcing channels should continuously be defined and refreshed after communication between Anna and the leads.
+- Candidate lists/sourcing channels should continuously be defined and refreshed after communication between the Talent Manager and the leads.

-- Anna is responsible to work with the Developer Community team in order to gain people through community actions (Twitter/Blog etc.).
+- The Talent Manager is responsible to work with the Developer Community team in order to gain people through community actions (Twitter/Blog etc.).

 ### First Contact

 - Any developer should be contacted by the lead engineers or under their name at least (after together defining the outgoing message).
-In case Anna is contacting them, it should be done from the lead's email acccount.
+In case the Talent Manager is contacting them, it should be done from the lead's email acccount.
 It's a motivating factor for the candidates to be contacted by the lead engineers.

 ### Screening